mondoohq/actions/README.md

 The type of Mondoo scan to perform:

 - `k8s` for Kubernetes manifest scanning.
-- `tf` for Terraform configuration file scanning.
+- `terraform` for Terraform configuration file scanning.
 - `docker_image` for scanning of Docker images from a Docker registry or from earlier GitHub actions steps.
 - `docker_image_from_dockerfile` for scanning of Docker images from a Dockerfile.
 Note: This will build and then scan the image which make be a lengthy process.